HOW TO FIND YOUR UNIQUE WRITING STYLE

 #2.
 You’re trying to be a more acceptable version of “you” instead of the actual “you!”

 Writing blog posts under the guise of “just be you” or “be real” is like running a race backward.
 Sure, you may be getting somewhere, but you’re not getting there very fast and it’s likely that you’re going to quit before you get very far.Do you struggle with finding your distinctive voice as a writer?
 Once you find your unique writing style, you can start writing blog posts that your people will love to read!

 A Formula for Finding Your Unique Writing Style.

 What does it really mean to Be You?
 And who are you… really?

-For the next few minutes, I want you to trek along with me as we discover your distinct blogging voice, starting with what exactly it means to “Be You!”
+For the next few minutes, I want you to trek along with me as we discover your unique writing style, starting with what exactly it means to “Be You!”

 Get a pen and paper, because you’re going to do a little work.
 Write down your answers to these questions as you go along.